 The OSAP is dedicated to improving and maximizing the impact of New Mexico's substance abuse prevention system.
 To this end, OSAP seeks to build the capacity of the state's local prevention providers to deliver effective prevention services aimed at reducing alcohol, tobacco and other drug abuse.

-New Mexico’s 5-Year Behavioral Health Promotion and Prevention Plan
+- Five-Year Behavioral Health Promotion & Prevention Plan

 - Four strategic planning workgroups: Data Collection & Analysis, Training & Technical Assistance, Performance Monitoring & Evaluation, and Coordination of Services